 Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
 (HOPWA only) Describe how resources will be allocated among funding categories.
-Resource allocation to CDBG Public Facilities will be based upon several factors, including: the number of applications received, historical funding amounts, State of Wisconsin needs and DEHCR priorities.
+Resource allocation to CDBG Public Facilities will be based upon several factors, including: the number of applications received, historical funding amounts, State of Wisconsin needs and DOH priorities.
 Describe threshold factors and grant size limits.
-The grant size limit for Public Facilities is \$5001,000,000, unless it is for urgent local need in which case the grant size limit is \$750,000.
+The grant size limit for Public Facilities is \$1,000,000.
 What are the outcome measures expected as a result of the method of distribution?
 6 State Program Name: CDBG Public Facilities Economic Development Funding Sources: CDBG Describe the state program addressed by the Method of Distribution.
 The CDBG Public Facilities Economic Development program provides funds to communities to address infrastructure needs that support business expansion or retention.
 Examples of eligible activities include running new or improved water and sewer service or an expanded street.
-The activity must result in job opportunities for low to moderate-income individuals.
+The activity must result in job opportunities for low to moderate income individuals.

 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
-The primary criteria used to select applications for funding are: The three National Objectives (benefit to LMI individuals, slum and blight, urgent local need) Activities listed must be eligible activities Need for the funding If only summary criteria were described, how can potential applicants access application manuals or other Applications and handbooks are available on the DEHCR website. state publications describing the application criteria?
-(CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
+The primary criteria used to select applications for funding are: The three National Objectives (benefit to LMI individuals, slum and blight, urgent local need) Activities listed must be eligible activities Need for the funding If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
+(CDBG only) Applications and handbooks are available on the DOH website.
+Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
 (ESG only)

 Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
 (HOPWA only) Describe how resources will be allocated among funding categories.
-Resource allocation to CDBG Public Facilities Economic Development will be based upon several factors, including: the number of applications received, historical funding amounts, State of Wisconsin needs and DEHCR priorities.
+Resource allocation to CDBG Public Facilities Economic Development will be based upon several factors, including: the number of applications received, historical funding amounts, State of Wisconsin needs and DOH priorities.
 Describe threshold factors and grant size limits.
-The grant size limit for Public Facility Economic Development is \$50750,000.
+The grant size limit for Public Facility Economic Development is \$750,000.
 What are the outcome measures expected as a result of the method of distribution?
 7 State Program Name: CDBG SOAR Funding Sources: CDBG Describe the state program addressed by the Method of Distribution.
 The SSI/SSDI Outreach, Access and Recovery (SOAR) program serves people who are homeless or at risk of becoming homeless and have a mental illness or a co-occurring substance use disorder.
 SOAR clients may include people who are homeless or who are returning to the community from institutions (e.g. jails, prisons or hospitals).
 The SOAR program helps increase access to mainstream government benefits, by expediting the entire SSI/SSDI application process.
 Securing SSI/SSDI benefits for Wisconsin's people who are homeless, or at risk of homelessness and have a mental illness or a co-occurring substance use disorder, not only confers an added quality of life for the client, but reduces the overall program cost associated with serving this population (e.g., shelter stays, incarceration, emergency department visits, and hospitalizations).